Aider-AI/aider/docs/benchmarks.md

 Improving code editing involves tweaking and experimenting with the "edit format" part of the system prompt that aider uses.
-The edit format specifies how GPT should format code edits in its reply, and can range from simply "return the whole file with edits" to "use the
+The edit format specifies how GPT should format code edits in its reply, and can range from simply "return an updated copy of the whole file" to "use the
 [function calling API](https://openai.com/blog/function-calling-and-other-api-updates)
 to specify a bunch of specific diffs".